yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-api.markdown

 spaceProxy.TypeManager.RegisterTypeDescriptor(typeDescriptor);
 {% endhighlight %}

-{% exclamation %} Changing FIFO support after a type has been registered is not supported.
+{% info %} Changing FIFO support after a type has been registered is not supported. {%endinfo%}

 # Transactions and Optimistic Locking